-The scope of Brand Safety in advertising is broad and might be different for each brand.
+The scope of Brand Safety in digital advertising is broad and might be different for each brand.
 Find out how you should protect your brand against appearing next to undesirable content.

 In this article you will learn about: